TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-09-06-stamp-4-how-to-run-phpstan-rules-on-temporary-php-file.md

     Today, we'll discover the last missing pieces of the puzzle.
 How to run PHPStan rules in temporarily compiled PHP code.

-tweet: "New Post on the 🐘 blog: Stamp #4: How to Run PHPStan Rules on Temporary PHP File"
 tweet_image: "/assets/images/posts/2021/twig_final_example.gif"

 updated_since: "November 2021"